 Maui has something for everyone, but it’s not often all in the same place.
 If you’re in a group that can’t decide on what to do and where to go, Maui Tropical Plantation is the solution that will thrill everyone!

 If someone in your group is craving an adrenaline rush, flying from a tower over the plantation will suit them just fine.
 Maui Zip Lines offers a zipline tour, going from tower to tower around the property.
 You’ll get a birds-eye view of the tropical paradise that surrounds this ultra-fun sport!
 And even kids can be a part of the fun if they feel like trying out their ziplining wings!

 No need to go to the local mall or tourist strip to fill your souvenir quota.
-The Country Store offers everything Maui, from local lilikoi jams to handcrafted wooden koa bowls.
-If art is up your alley, then head over to Rebecca Lowell Art Gallery.
-These paintings will remind you of Maui long after you’ve left!
+The Plantation Store offers everything Maui, from local lilikoi jams to handcrafted wooden koa bowls.
+Stop by the Mill House Roasting Company to pick up freshly roasted local beans (the perfect gift.)
 There is also a handmade jewelry booth and locally made soap.
 You’ll fill your bags with authentically Hawaiian goodies!